jimmy-ly00/Ransomware-PoC/README.md

 # Ransomware-PoC
 A simple python ransomware PoC that can be used for Atomic Red Team testing for **ATT&CK Technique: Data Encrypted for Impact (T1486)**.
 The project is built off [CryptSky](https://github.com/deadPix3l/CryptSky) and full credits goes to deadPix3l for his code.
-The updated code demonstrates a typical ransomware flow.
+The updated code demonstrates a typical ransomware flow and it is just one of many ways to perform ransomware encryption.

  TLDR:
  1. Generates AES key to encrypt local file (hardcoded in PoC).
- 2. Victim generates RSA public and private key.
-The RSA public key encrypts the AES key.
- 3. The attacker's embedded RSA public key (intentionally hardcoded in PoC) is used to encrypt the victim's RSA private key.
-This is sent to the C2 server or provided by the victim.
+ 2. The attacker's embedded RSA public key (intentionally hardcoded in PoC) is used to encrypt the AES key.
+The private key is already stored in the attacker's C2 server.
+The encrypted text is sent to the C2 server and displayed for the victim.
- 4. Ransomnote is shown.
+ 3. Ransom note is shown.
 When the ransom is paid, a decryptor is provided.

 **Warning**: Be extra careful of running the program as it will modify files.
 Ensure the path is correct and be wary in running with administrative privileges.